Selling to the U.S. Department of War – Attractiveness and challenges

-Many companies around the world would jump at the chance to sell to the U.S. Department of Defense (DoD).
+Many companies around the world would jump at the chance to sell to the U.S. Department of War (DoW).
 With 2.01 trillion in available spending and nearly $830 billion in planned expenditures (2023), the United States plans to spend 16.4% of its FY 2023 U.S. federal budget on defence.
 Not only does the United States spend more on defence than any other country, it’s also the largest government procurement department in the world.

-But like any opportunity, there are challenges that vendors need to consider and in this blog, we look at the top attractions and challenges that Canadian companies have encountered when working with the DoD.
+But like any opportunity, there are challenges that vendors need to consider and in this blog, we look at the top attractions and challenges that Canadian companies have encountered when working with the DoW.

-Attractiveness: DoD is looking for innovation
+Attractiveness: DoW is looking for innovation

 Canadian exporters looking to should invest some time and effort in building up their brand profile and try to carve out a distinct niche, advises Darren Boomer, Director, Contract Operations for Canadian Commercial Corporation.